alegarciadelrio/devops-challenges/hashicorp-terraform-associate.md

 - Needs API key to manage
 - Workspace will be associated with a single repository
 - Workspaces can be created/switched directly within the HCP Terraform web interface without the need to use the CLI
-- Uses workspaces to manage collections of infrastructure, while the CLI manages collections of infrastructure resources within a persistent working directory.
+- Uses workspaces to manage collections of infrastructure, while the CLI manages collections of infrastructure resources within a persistent working directory

 ## HashiCorp Vault
-- Best way to read and write secrets is using a vault provider.
+- Best way to read and write secrets is using a vault provider
+- Access `access_key = data.vault_aws_access_credentials.creds.access_key`